-Back child support is money owed to you that has not been paid.
+Delinquent child support payments, also called “back child support,” is money owed to you that has not been paid.
 It starts from the date of the petition.
-For example, if a petition for child support is filed Jan 1, 2020 and child support is not set or finalized until July 1, 2020, the back support (retroactive support) will be for the previous 6 months.
-This also includes late or missed child support payments that have been ordered by a court.
+For example, if a petition for child support is filed Jan 1, 2020 and child support is not set or finalized until July 1, 2020, the back child support will be for the previous 6 months.
+Back child support also includes late or missed child support payments that have been ordered by a court.
 Parents who are late or have missed child support payments must pay the debt in full, including any applicable fees and interest charges.

 To begin the process of petitioning for back child support, call for a free consultation with one of our attorneys at Fulmer Law, P.A. today!